pixie-paw/first-astro-project/src/pages/posts/post-1.md

     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# My First Blog Post

-Published on: 2025-10-1
-4
-Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.

 ## What I've accomplished

 1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.